Mission Statement & Principles

 Heidelberg University’s identity as a comprehensive university has grown out of its academic history, its commitment to the present, and its role in shaping the future.
 The research and educational efforts of the university are devoted to pursuing the central questions confronting humanity, concentrating on fundamental research and its application, and empowering Heidelberg’s students to participate in this scientific and academic endeavour at an early stage.

-The disciplines taught at Heidelberg University encompass the humanities, the social sciences, law, natural sciences, and the life sciences, including medicine.
+The disciplines taught at Heidelberg University encompass the humanities, the social sciences, law, natural sciences, engineering sciences, and the life sciences, including medicine.

 The tasks of a comprehensive university are